shangjingbo1226/shangjingbo1226.github.io/_pages/about.md

 I received my Ph.D. in [Computer Science](http://www.cs.uiuc.edu/) from the University of Illinois at Urbana-Champaign (UIUC) under the supervision of Dr. [Jiawei Han](http://hanj.cs.illinois.edu/).
 During my Ph.D. study, I also worked at IBM Research as a summer intern.
 I received my M.S. in [Statistics](https://stat.illinois.edu/) and my M.S. in [Biochemistry](https://mcb.illinois.edu/departments/biochemistry/) from UIUC.
 I received my B.S. in [Biological Science](https://life.tsinghua.edu.cn/) from Tsinghua University, China.
 Here is my full [CV](https://drive.google.com/file/d/1bg0LmchHziBMgvhKw2NGE-p_Bg4ufyQH/view?usp=sharing).

 ## News and Highlights
+- **(8/21/26)** We are grateful to receive a **USDA NIFA grant** (2 years, $300K total; PI: Dr. Jingqiu Liao) for the project An Adaptive AI Framework For Interpretable And Scalable Source Tracking Of Salmonella Using Whole Genome Sequencing Data.
+- **(8/21/26)** We are grateful to receive an **NSF NAIRR Pilot award** (1 year, 20K GPU Hours on NCSA Delta) for the project Efficient Multimodal Long Context Reasoning via Parameter Generation.
 - **(8/21/26)** **Two papers** are accepted by **EMNLP'26**.
 Congratulations to my student Jun for their work on multi-agent error detection and attribution with causal graph building!
 - **(8/8/26)** We are excited to present a **tutorial** of [Towards The Science of Multi-Agent Communication]() at **NeurIPS 2026**!
 Looking forward to seeing everyone in Atlanta in December!
 - **(7/22/26)** We are grateful to receive an **NSF PCL-Test Bed grant** (4 years, $20M total; PI: Dr. Rose Hu) for the project AI-enabled, Cloud-based Self-Driving Nanofabrication Node for Accelerating Semiconductor Research and Education.